wing5wong/artisan-whs-static/source/_events/2026-06-02_chamber-music.md

 Celebrating the pinnacle of student ensemble performance.

 Wednesday 3 June at Whanganui Collegiate.
-Two sessions, first session at 3pm, koha entry.
+There are three sessions - 2.30pm, 4pm and 6.30pm, koha entry.